wellwelwel/mysql2-orm/README.md

 - It will smartly detect and release the connection when using `commit` or `rollback` in a transaction.
 - It exposes the `execute` and `query` original methods from [**MySQL2**][mysql2] Pool class.
 - **Strictly Typed:** No usage of `any`, `as` neither `satisfies` at all.

 ---

+## Documentation

+See detailed specifications and usage in [**Documentation**](https://wellwelwel.github.io/mysql2-orm/docs/category/documentation) section for queries, advanced concepts and much more.

+---